 Uses of Expense Reports in a Business

-Some employers use expense reports to balance expense reports with advances given to employees to meet such routine expenses.
-For e.g., an employer may give his employees some small amount every month to meet routine business expenses.
+Some employers use this to balance expense reports with advances given to employees to meet such routine expenses.
+E.g., an employer may give his employees a small amount every month to meet routine business expenses.
 He may then ask employees to prepare an expense report every month to account for the advance money given.

 Some businesses also use expense reports to match budgeted expenditure with actual expenditure.
-For this use, employers ask on a department basis, all the units to prepare an expense report for all the expenses which take place in the business.
-Employers than compare the expense report with their expectations and find out the cause of the discrepancy.
+For this use, employers ask all the units on a department basis to prepare an expense report for all the expenses that take place in the business.
+Employers then compare the expense report with their expectations and find out the cause of the discrepancy.
 The objective here is to control the expenses of different departments by finding out where the money of each department is going.

 Contents of an Expense Report

-Although the formats of an expense report will vary in different businesses, common elements of an expense report are:
+Although the formats will vary in different businesses but some of the common elements are:

 - The date on which the expenditure was incurred.